The Student Right-to-Know Act

 Family Educational Rights and Privacy Act

 The Family Education Rights and Privacy Act (FERPA) was implemented in 1974 as a federal law to protect the privacy of student education records.
 FERPA also gives students the right to review their education records, seek to amend inaccurate information in their records, and provide consent for the disclosure of their records.
 This law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
-FERPA information is published in the STI Student Catalog/Handbook.
+FERPA information is published in the Southeast Tech Student Catalog/Handbook.

 The Clery Act

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is a federal law that requires colleges and universities to disclose crime statistics that happen on and around their campuses.
 The law was originally known as the Crime Awareness and Campus Security Act of 1990 and was amended and renamed in 1998 after Jeanne Clery, a Lehigh University student who was assaulted and murdered in her residence hall on April 5th, 1986.
-This information is published in STI’s Annual Security Report.
+This information is published in Southeast Tech's Annual Security Report.

 Drug and Alcohol Abuse Policy and Prevention Plan

 The Drug Free Schools and Committees Act Amendments of 1989 requires institutions who participate in federal student aid programs to provide information to its students, faculty, and employees to prevent drug and alcohol abuse.
 Information about programming opportunities, assistance programs available to students and employees with suspected drug or alcohol problems, and the possible repercussions of violating state and institutional drug and alcohol policies is available in the Southeast Tech Student Catalog/Handbook and through Southeast Tech email notifications.